+For starters, some background.
 Grandma Sara’s Kitchen is a counter service restaurant in Tokyo Disneyland’s Critter Country serving a menu of comfort food based on favorites from the American South.
-This post features food photos, details of the restaurant’s design & details, and our overall rating of the restaurant.

 This makes for a really cool restaurant to explore, and despite being one of the largest and most popular (there’s often a line out the door at lunch) restaurants at Tokyo Disneyland, it feels intimate.